Vegan Spinach Artichoke Dip

 Prep: Dice the artichoke hearts and prep the spinach.

 Serve: Serve as is or give a good stir before serving.
-This dip is great warm or at room temperature, and is delicious scooped up with a sliced baguette or homemade crusty bread, pita chips, crackers or fresh vegetable sticks.
+This dip is great warm or at room temperature, and is delicious scooped up with a sliced baguette or homemade crusty bread, pita chips, crackers, or fresh vegetable sticks.

 Would be great with a light dusting of Almond Parmesan too!

 Store: Leftovers can be kept in the refrigerator for up to 4 days, in a covered container.
-Reheat in preheated oven set to 375 degrees for 10 – 15 minutes, or until warmed through.
+Reheat in a preheated oven set to 375 degrees for 10 – 15 minutes, or until warmed through.

 Notes

-Make ahead: Make the recipe as directed, without baking, and place it the refrigerator for 1 – 2 days until ready to bake.
+Make ahead: Make the recipe as directed, without baking, and place it in the refrigerator for 1 – 2 days until ready to bake.

 Nutritional values are estimates only.
 See our full nutrition disclosure here.